What they really mean

 “Our street and road design standards don’t allow that”

-Street design is dictated by several layers of standards and manuals written by federal, state, and local governments.
-If your local or state department of transportation (DOT) is telling you that “Our design standards don’t allow that,” they might be using the wrong guide, misunderstand the standards, or claiming they are bound by federal rules when it is within their own power to change.
+If your local or state department of transportation (DOT) is telling you that “Our design standards don’t allow that,” they might be using the wrong guide, misunderstanding the standards, or claiming they are bound by federal rules when it is in fact within their own power to change.
 Learn about the power you have to influence how design standards are used >>

 A Complete Street with a short crosswalk, two bike lanes, two lanes for cars, and wide sidewalks for pedestrians